varglbargl/die-mad/README.md

  🈺 Every kind of die imaginable
  🈺 Doing all the math for you
- 🈺 Drag and throw dice to roll
+ 🔮 Drag and throw dice to roll
  🆘 A cool logo and intro animation
+ 🈺 A passable modern UI

 ### SUPER COOL PLANNED FEATURES